Jitsi Meet Security & Privacy

 If you really, really, really need moderation controls to be limited then consider deploying your own Jitsi Meet instance and configuring it in a way that suits your needs.
 Once you do, you can configure strong authentication, so only authorised users will be moderators.

 We understand the settings in meet.jit.si are not for everyone, so if you’d rather have your own private setup (which we encourage you to do!) you can get started quickly with our Docker setup or the quick-install guide.
 We’ll be happy to help you in our community.

 In the case of multiparty meetings all audio and video traffic is still encrypted on the network (again, using DTLS-SRTP).
-Packets are decrypted while traversing Jitsi Videobridge; however they are never stored to any persistent storage and only live in memory while being routed to other participants in the meeting.
+This outer layer of DTLS-SRTP encryption is removed while packets are traversing Jitsi Videobridge; however they are never stored to any persistent storage and only live in memory while being routed to other participants in the meeting.